stlviper/18F-Prototype/README.md

 $ cd ..
 $ PORT=3001 node fake-api/bin/www
 ```
-Above will run a fake OpenFDA server for testing.
+Above will run a fake openFDA server for testing.
 You can view it at
     http://localhost:3001/healthcheck/

 ### Deploying OpenFDAVizAPI Server on AWS Resources